adfresca/sdk-ios/README.md

   <img src="https://adfresca.zendesk.com/attachments/token/n3nvdacyizyzvu0/?name=Screen+Shot+2013-02-07+at+6.51.09+PM.png"/>

-AD fresca SDK has been successfully installed without any build error.
+Nudge SDK has been successfully installed without any build error.
 If you have a 'Duplicate Symbol' error, please refer to the [Troubleshooting](#troubleshooting) section.

 ### Start Session

-Now, start to put some simple SDK codes in your app.
+Now, let’s start to put some simple SDK codes in your app.
 You first need to call startSession() method with your API Key.
 To get your API Key, go to our [Dashboard](https://admin.adfresca.com) and then click 'Settings - API Keys' button in your app's 'Overview' page.

 startSession() will start to detect when user starts app and resumes from the background.